duplicati/duplicati/Duplicati/Server/webroot/angular/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` to build the project, so that the Duplicati webserver can serve it.
+The build artifacts will be stored in the `../ng` directory.
+The new angular UI can be used by navigating directly to `HOSTNAME/ng`, or `HOSTNAME/theme.html` can be used to set the default for the browser.

+Use `ng build --configuration development --watch` for development as an alternative to `ng serve`.

 ## Running unit tests